 in presence of Allen Cameron (his mark & seal)

-As was previously mentioned in 52 Ancestors: #38 William DEMPSEY, son of Susannah of Amherst County, Virginia Patsy and her husband William DEMPSEY lived in Amherst County following their marriage.
-This was also the place that their children were born and raised.
-They may have had two children, reflected in the 1810 and 1820 census, who did not reach adulthood.
+As was previously mentioned in 52 Ancestors: #38 William DEMPSEY, son of Susannah of Amherst County, Virginia, Patsy and her husband William DEMPSEY lived in Amherst County following their marriage.
+This was also the place where their children were born and raised.
+They may have had two children, reflected in the 1810 and 1820 census, who did not reach adulthood.8,9

 By 1830 we see that Patsy has stopped using the name listed in the guardian bond, marriage consent, and marriage record.
 She is seen in the 1830 census as Martha DEMPSEY and has only her two young daughters with her.
-In the screenshot below it looks like there may have also been a male in the household however the total number of persons in the houshold, seen on the second page of the census, is three.
-The mark in the second column [“1 male 5 & under 10 yo” field] after Martha’s name may only be a pen scratch or smudge.
+In the screenshot below it looks like there may have also been a male in the household, however, the total number of persons in the household, seen on the second page of the census, is three.
+The mark in the second column [“1 male 5 & under 10 yo” field] after Martha’s name may only be a pen scratch or smudge.10

 1830 U.S. Federal Census

 2 females 10 & under 15 yo (Louisa and Eliza)

 1 female 50 & under 60 yo (Martha)